 LoopPsych: recent video works by Barry Anderson

 Video artist Barry Anderson will present an exhibition of his single-channel video work in the Isis Gallery from October 28, 2010–November 26, 2010, with an opening reception Thursday, October 28th at 5:00 p.m.
-He will also be lecturing on his work later in the evening of October 26, 2010, and serving as a guest reviewer at the mid-term MFA graduate reviews on Friday, October 29, 2010.
+He will also be lecturing on his work later that evening and serving as a guest reviewer at the mid-term MFA graduate reviews on Friday, October 29, 2010.

 Gallery Opening: 5:00 p.m.–6:30 p.m. in the Isis Gallery in O’Shaughnessy Hall

 Artist Lecture: 6:30 p.m.–7:30 p.m. in Riley Hall, room 200